evvic/right-aligned-code/README.md

-## Right-Aligned Code
+## Right-Align Code

 ![Right-Aligned Code Demo](assets/right-aligned-demo.gif)

+Keep your code aligned to the right!

-Right-Aligned Code is a small Visual Studio Code extension that automatically pads or trims the left side of lines so that the visible content (ignoring leading whitespace) of every line ends at the same column as the longest content line in the document.
+Right-Aligned Code is a Visual Studio Code extension that automatically pads or trims the left side of lines so that the visible content (ignoring leading whitespace) of every line ends at the same column as the longest content line in the document.
 In short: it keeps code right-aligned by adding or removing leading spaces as you edit.

-This README replaces the original Fibonacci-tabbing documentation and documents how the current extension works, how to build and test it locally, and notes about behavior and limitations.

 ## Features